 Payment is required in advance or at the time of the session.
-Payment must be made online via the Payments Page
+Detailed information about making payments can be found on our Payments Page.

 Policies (Informed Consent)